Diplomatiq/crypto-random/README.md

 In this library's context, discrete uniform distribution means that any character from a given alphabet will be chosen with equal probability into the generated random value.
 At generating any kind of cryptographic keys (passwords, authentication tokens, nonces), uniform distribution is crucial: in every other case the size of the key space decreases in some degree (thus finding the key is easier).

-This library generates its random values complying with the discrete uniform distribution.
+This library generates its random values following a discrete uniform distribution.

 ## Development